lyndon025/playtested/src/content/article/legacy/2023-09-23-indie-spotlight-a-charming-pixel-rogue-lite-for-pc-and-soon-mobile--review---metal-mind.md

-## +Charmingly simple retro art-style
+- Charmingly simple retro art-style

-## +Plethora of unlockable guns and robot appendages
+- Plethora of unlockable guns and robot appendages

-## +Experimentation and freedom to swap out robot parts
+- Experimentation and freedom to swap out robot parts

-## +Enemies are varied enough to necessitate the use of different weapons
+- Enemies are varied enough to necessitate the use of different weapons

-## +Auto-aim mechanic, making it a “single-stick” shooter
+- Auto-aim mechanic, making it a “single-stick” shooter## Cons

-## Cons

 -The persistent upgrades feel somewhat underwhelming